 We’ve removed a few interactive elements in our exhibitions to reduce contact.
 Don’t worry, there will still be plenty to see.
 Please don’t touch the display cases

-Please don’t come to the Library if you feel unwell.
-If you can no longer attend please cancel your booking so we can offer the tickets to others.
-If you feel unwell, or anyone in your household is showing symptoms of COVID-19, please don’t come to the Library, and reschedule your visit by emailing firstname.lastname@example.org so we can offer your tickets to others.
+- Please don’t come to the Library if you feel unwell or anyone in your household is showing symptoms of COVID-19.
+If you can no longer attend please cancel your booking by emailing firstname.lastname@example.org so we can offer your tickets to others.

 On the day

-- You’ll need to pass through security, who may need to check your bag but will do so with minimal contact
+- You’ll still need to pass through security and they may need to check your bag but will do so with minimal contact

 - You can bring small bags into the Library, and our Cloakroom and Lockers will be open if you need to use them.
 We don’t have space for big bags or luggage, so please don’t bring these

 Breastfeeding is welcome in any part of the building, but if you would prefer a private space please let a member of staff know